-The Test Bank for Understanding and Using English Grammar is a comprehensive bank of quizzes and tests that are keyed to charts or chapters in the student book.
+The Test Bank for Fundamentals of English Grammar is a comprehensive bank of guizzes and tests that are keyed to charts or chapters in the student book.
 Each chapter contains a variety of short quizzes which can be used as quick informal comprehension checks or as formal quizzes to be handed in and graded.
 Each chapter also contains two comprehensive tests.
-Both the quizzes and the tests can be reproduced as is, or items can be excerpted for tests that you prepare yourself.
+Both the guizzes and the tests can be reproduced as is, or items can be excerpted for tests that you prepare yourself.